Huang Xing: Opposing Yuan Shikai

 On January 1, 1912, the Nanjing Interim Government was established, and Huang was selected to be one of its leaders.
 In August 1912, Huang became the director of the KMT.
 In March 1913, the provisional president of the newly formed Republic of China, Yuan Shikai, successfully assassinated the chairman of the KMT, Song Jiaoren, whose party had won China's first elections and who had shown indications of a desire to limit Yuan's powers within the new government.

 In later 1913, Yuan Shikai expelled KMT members from all government offices and moved the government to Beijing.
 Huang stayed in Nanjing and attempted to reorganize the South Army in order to oppose Yuan.
 Because of a shortage of money, Huang's army later mutinied, and Huang had to abandon Nanjing and retreat to the foreign concession areas of Shanghai.
 Sun Yat-sen again fled to Japan in November 1913.

 In July 1913, Sun organized armed forces to suppress Yuan, and the Second Revolution broke out.
 On July 14, Huang went to Nanjing from Shanghai, convinced the military governor of Jiangsu to declare independence from Yuan, and pushed to be the military commander in charge suppressing Yuan's forces in Jiangsu.
 After Huang's rebellion in Jiangsu failed, Huang fled back to Japan.

 Final years

 Huang went into exile in the United States in 1914, and Yuan Shikai proclaimed himself emperor in 1915.
 While abroad, Huang raised funds in order to raise a Yunnan National Protection Army to suppress Yuan.
 After the death of Yuan, in June 1916, Huang returned to China.
-In October 1916, Huang died in Shanghai at the age of 42 because of cirrhosis.
+In October 1916, Huang died in Shanghai at the age of 42 of cirrhosis.
 On April 15, 1917, Huang was given a state funeral, and was buried in Changsha on Yuelu Mountain.